canonical/ubuntu-cloud-docs/docs/oracle/oracle-explanation/ubuntu-on-oke-worker-nodes.rst

 To deploy an Ubuntu worker node on OKE, you can use the Oracle Cloud Console (CLI), or Terraform.
 For detailed instructions, refer to:

+- :doc:`Deploying Ubuntu worker nodes using the Console </oracle-how-to/deploy-ubuntu-oke-nodes-using-console>`
 - :doc:`Deploying Ubuntu worker nodes using the CLI </oracle-how-to/deploy-ubuntu-oke-nodes-using-cli>`
 - :doc:`Deploying Ubuntu worker nodes using Terraform </oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform>`